Strong supermartingales and limits of nonnegative martingales: A counterexample

-on $\{\tau<1\}$.
-So it only remains to show that \be P(\tau<1)\geq 1-\ve. \ee We prove \eqref{eq:EX2.1} by induction.
-For this, assume that there exists for each $m\in\N_0,$ some $\alpha_m>0$ and $N_m\in\N_0$ such that $P(D_m)< 1 - \ve2^{-m}$ for \be D_m:=\{\sigma_m>\tau_m+\alpha_m,\ n_m\in(N_{m-1}, N_m]\} \ee Indeed, for $m=0$, we can choose $\alpha_0=\frac{1}{2}, N_{-1}=0$ and $N_0=1$.
-Regarding the induction step we first show that $n_m<\infty$ $P$-a.s.~on $D_{m-1}$ .
-To that end, we can assume w.l.o.g.~that the $\big(\widetilde{M}^n\big)_{n=1}^\infty$ are also independent by choosing the blocks of which we take the convex combinations disjoint and passing to a subsequence.
+Indeed, for $m=0$, we can choose $\alpha_0=\frac{1}{2}, N_{-1}=0$ and $N_0=1$.
+Regarding the induction step we first show that $n_m<\infty$ $P$-a.s. on $D_{m-1}$.
+To that end, we can assume w.l.o.g. that the $ (\widetilde{M}^n )_{n=1}^\infty$ are also independent by choosing the blocks of which we take the convex combinations disjoint and passing to a subsequence.
 As we are only making an assertion about the limes superior, this will be sufficient.
 Moreover, we observe that

-with $F_n:=\big\{\exists t\in\big(\tau_{m-1} (\om), \sigma_{m-1}(\om)\big]~\big|~ \widetilde{M}^n_t(\om)\geq 2^m+1\big\}$.
-Then using the estimate $1-x\leq \exp (-x)$ and the independence of the $F_n$ of each other and $D_{m-1}$ gives
+with $F_n:= \{\exists t\in (\tau_{m-1} (\omega), \sigma _{m-1}(\omega ) ]| \widetilde{M}^n_t(\omega)\geq2^m+1 \}$.
+Then using the estimate $1-x\leq\exp(-x)$ and the independence of the $F_n$ of each other and $D_{m-1}$ gives

-Since $\sum^{\infty}_{n=N_{m-1}} P(F_n)=\infty$ by Lemma \ref{Ex2.1}, this implies that $P(D_{m-1} \cap F^c) = 0$ and hence that $n_m<\infty$ $P$-a.s.~on $D_{m-1}$.
-More precisely, by applying Lemma \ref{Ex2.1} for $c=2^m$ with $\tau=\tau_{m-1}$, $\sigma=\sigma_{m-1}$ and $A=D_{m-1}$ to $\tM^n$ for $n\geq N_{m-1}$ we get that $P(F_n)\geq \gamma>0$ for all $n\geq N_{m-1}$.
-Therefore $\tau_m < 1$ $P$-a.s.~on $D_{m-1}$ as well.
+Since $\sum^{\infty}_{n=N_{m-1}} P(F_n)=\infty$ by Lemma~\ref{Ex2.1}, this implies that $P(D_{m-1} \cap F^c) = 0$ and hence that $n_m<\infty$ $P$-a.s. on $D_{m-1}$.
+More precisely, by applying Lemma~\ref{Ex2.1} for $c=2^m$ with $\tau=\tau_{m-1}$, $\sigma=\sigma_{m-1}$ and $A=D_{m-1}$ to $\widetilde{M}^n$ for $n\geq N_{m-1}$, we get that $P(F_n)\geq \gamma>0$ for all $n\geq N_{m-1}$.
+Therefore $\tau_m < 1$ $P$-a.s. on $D_{m-1}$ as well.
 By the continuity of the $\widetilde{M}^n$ and, as $\tau_m<\frac{1}{2}$ on $D_{m-1}$, we obtain that $\frac{1}{2} \geq \sigma_m>\tau_m$ $P$-a.s. on $D_{m-1}$, which finishes the induction step.

-Now, since $\{\tau <1\}\supseteq \cap_{m=1}^\infty D_m=:D$ and
+Now, since $\{\tau<1\}\supseteq\bigcap_{m=1}^\infty D_m=:D$ and